 Constipation

 Constipation is a common digestive issue which is recognised by infrequent, difficult, or painful bowel movements.
-Speak to an AHPRA-accredited online doctor and get medical advice regarding constipation within minutes from anywhere in Australia, 24/7.
+Speak to an AHPRA-accredited online doctor or practitioner and get medical advice regarding constipation within minutes from anywhere in Australia, 24/7.

 When to consult a doctor for constipation?